Pence and Trump take different paths during coronavirus outbreak - KTVZ

 But the administration has still not explained why Washington has been so slow to distribute testing kits in bulk and has dragged its feet on removing restrictions for who can conduct diagnosis.
 And Pence’s efforts, which are winning qualified praise from some Capitol Hill Democrats, risk being undermined by the President’s inflammatory and inaccurate personal commentary on the virus, which risk further undermining public trust in his leadership at a moment of national emergency.

 Trump falsely blamed former President Barack Obama on Wednesday for delays in testing for a disease that emerged in China several months ago, giving the US ample time to prepare.
+He cited a “hunch” in disputing the expert view of the World Health Organization’s director-general, who said this week that the global mortality rate for the virus is 3.4%.
 And Trump’s upbeat and misleading rhetoric on the economic impact of the crisis also flies in the face of the facts that key US industries — especially in the travel sector — are now experiencing real consequences from the outbreak.

 And with the virus spreading — to more than 150 US cases with 11 deaths in 13 states — there is a strong sense that the White House is now facing only a fraction of the challenge that may soon hit.